CoderDojoMcDonough/Documentation/Exploratory_Sessions/Minecraft_ScriptCraft_Installation.md

 1. [Click here](https://dl.dropboxusercontent.com/u/9362458/CoderDojoMcDonough/SpigotServer.zip) to download a zip file containing the Spigot server and ScriptCraft.
 Unzip the file when the download is complete.

 2. Move the unzipped folder and create a desktop shortcut.
 This step is optional.
-Use File Explorer on Windows 8 (or Windows Explorer on Windows 7 and below) to move the unzipped ScriptCraft folder to the C drive of your computer or some other location on your disk.
+Use File Explorer on Windows 8 (or Windows Explorer on Windows 7 and below) to move the unzipped SpigotServer folder to the C drive of your computer or some other location on your disk.
 You can also make a shortcut to the start.bat file on your Desktop so you can easily start the Spigot server in the future.

 3. Start the Spigot server.
 Double-click on the file named "start.bat".
 A command prompt window should open.
   * If you see alot of text filling the screen and the last line of text says `[scriptcraft] js-patch setTimeout() test complete`... the Spigot server is running properly so you can proceed to step the next step.